iamjameswalters/iamjameswalters.github.io/content/xpath.md

 Title: The Road Less Traveled: Understanding XPaths
 Date: 2023-01-26
-Category: Web, Python
+Category: Web
-Tags: Selenium, XPaths, web scraping
+Tags: Selenium, XPaths, Web Scraping, HTML, XML
-Status: draft
+Status: published

 The other day I started writing a web automation tool to do some chores for me at work.
 This was my first time using [Selenium](https://www.selenium.dev/), a handy dandy library for driving web browsers in code.

 When it comes to getting a hold of elements in the page you want to interact with, Selenium offers the usual ID and class-based CSS selectors.
 Since I was trying to navigate a page written in React though, most of that information was [randomly generated](https://www.reddit.com/r/webdev/comments/lucdnp/why_are_class_names_like_this_in_facebook_and/).
 I needed to get at elements by grabbing onto an easily accessible anchor, then using it as a reference point from which to step through the document tree and get at what I was looking for.
-Since it's 2023, I of course expected to use some facsimile to the [Javascrip DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
+Since it's 2023, I of course expected to use some facsimile to the [Javascript DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 A `.parentElement` here, a `.firstChild` there, and I'd be able to grab that pesky button nested within three generic `<div>`s and click it.
 [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) works this way, why wouldn't Selenium?

 It turns out that, no, Selenium does *not* work this way.
 For whatever reason, instead of something resembling the DOM API, Selenium uses [XPaths](https://en.wikipedia.org/wiki/XPath).
 When I first started trying to write these things, they struck me as a bit ersatz, landing somewhere along the spectrum between filepaths and regular expressions.
 But I have to say, they've grown on me a bit, mostly because they're far and away the best tool Selenium gives you for finding elements on the page.